spcourse/website/_schedules/Scientific Programming - Semester 1/index.md

   - **Challenges** are not compulsory, but we highly recommend completing at least one per module to be fully prepared for the exam and/or future courses.

 - Some assignments are marked as *pair* assignments.
 For those you can (we even encourage you to) work together, so you can learn from other students.
 For *individual* assignments, however, we expect them to be entirely your own work.
-- After you have submitted all parts of a module, we will evaluate them manually.
-Depending on the module, this involves either discussing the work in person or assigning a grade.
+- After you have submitted all parts of a module, **you need to come to the tutorial and discuss your code in person**.
 At this stage, you may receive a **pass** or **fail** for the module.
-If you receive a fail, you can revise the work and resubmit.
-- All modules must be graded by us and deemed *correct*.
-If a module requires an in-person discussion, you should attend one of the tutorials. **Please do not wait too long to discuss your module after finalizing**—ideally, join the tutorial for a discussion within a few days after submitting.
+- You must have **discussed** and **passed** all modules, before the final exam.
 - You may not re-submit (variations of) solutions that you wrote for any other course's problems.
 In case you have done similar assignments before, discuss with the course staff whether this is the right course for you.

 #### Final exam

 - The final exam is (on campus) programming exam in a controlled setting.
 This will take about 3 hours.
 It contains a couple of small programming assignments.
 You'll pass the exam when your answers are sufficiently correct.
-- You can participate in the final exam if you're done with the coursework, meaning:

-  - The first two modules are *graded* and *correct*.
+- You can participate in the final exam if you're done with the coursework, meaning: all modules are *finished*, *discussed*, and marked as *pass*.
-  - The last module is handed in (with reasonable expectation to be correct).

 - If you do not meet these requirements (for example when you still have an insufficient or one of the first two modules isn't graded yet) you cannot participate with the exam yet.
-You will have to finish the coursework first and do the exam at a later date.
+You will have to finish the coursework first and do an exam at a later date.
-- You need to make sure that you leave enough time for grading for the first two modules before the exam.
-So, **hand in the *first two modules* no later that two weeks before the exam**.
-If you hand in everything last minute you risk not being able to participate in the exam
 </details>

 ### Grading Data Processing {#dp-grading}